Abortion rights: what next?

 - Use a VPN or incognito search pages to look up information about abortion options to minimize the risk of your searches being tracked.

-- Keep Plan B birth control on hand (it may be purchased over the counter at pharmacies without a prescription, and may be available from online retailers like Amazon).
+- Keep emergency birth control (Plan B, ella) on hand (Plan B and generics may be purchased over the counter at most pharmacies without a prescription, and may be available from online retailers like Amazon; ella requires a prescription).

 - Delete the data collected by any cycle tracking apps, and then delete the apps from your devices.

 - Don't use any messaging apps, including social media messaging, to communicate about abortion; companies (such as Facebook) may turn records over to law enforcement and the evidence may aid in arrest and prosecution.

 - When seeking medical care for a possible pregnancy, ask about the provider's policy on releasing records to law enforcement; HIPAA permits (but does not require) disclosure when a court order or subpoena is issued.

 - Don't click on any ads that refer to pregnancy, birth control, or abortion.
 They may not go to legitimate sites, and the ad service may collect and track your data.